dij0s/AMR/README.md

 This class is used to measure the performance of the simulation and allows for a quick and easy way to compare different implementations or configurations.

-## Running the project
+## Running the project.
-The project has been developed in Python using [uv](https://astral.sh/blog/uv):
+The project has been developed in Python using [uv](https://astral.sh/blog/uv) and [Python 3.12](https://www.python.org/downloads/release/python-3120/):
-> *uv is an extremely fast Python package installer and resolver, written in Rust, and designed as a drop-in-replacement for pip and pip-tools workflows.*, Charlie Marsh
+> *uv is an extremely fast Python package installer and resolver, written in Rust, and designed as a drop-in-replacement for pip and pip-tools workflows.* - Charlie Marsh, founder of Astral and creator of uv

-I recommend using `uv` to run the project as it allows for a fully reproducible environment.
+I recommend using `uv` to run the project as it allows for a fully reproducible environment and ensures that the project dependencies (as well as Python itself) are installed in a virtual environment.

 To install `uv`, follow the instructions on the [official website](https://docs.astral.sh/uv/getting-started/installation/#installation-methods).

+*Please make sure that you correctly installed `uv` and that it is available in your PATH before running the project.*

-After installing `uv`, you can simply run the project using the following command, at the root of the project directory:
+After everything is setup, you can simply run the heat transfer simulation using the following command, from the root directory of the project:

 ```bash
 uv run thermal_equation.py
 ```

+This is possible as the dependencies are defined in the `pyproject.toml` file and are automatically installed by `uv` when running the script.
+The Python version is also defined in the `pyproject.toml` file and is automatically installed by `uv` when running the script.

 This will execute the main script of the project used to solve the heat transfer problem.
 The script will save the simulation data VTK files in the `output/` directory and display the benchmarking results at the end of the simulation.